 Arthritis in cats

-Arthritis and joint pain worsen as the weather cools down, so if your cat has the condition, bear in mind that they may be in more discomfort during the winter months.
+Arthritis and joint pain worsen in cold weather, so if your cat has the condition, bear in mind that they may be in more discomfort during the winter months.

 When it’s cold outside, many cats (and their owners) love nothing more than snuggling up and staying warm indoors.
-However, less exercise can lead to weight gain, especially when seasonal celebrations bring lots of delicious food to nibble on.
+However, less exercise can lead to weight gain.

-Get creative with indoor toys and games to keep them active on a regular basis.
-You may also need to adjust the amount you feed your cat, as they won't need as many calories if they’re exercising less.
-Speak to your vet for their advice on adjusting your cat’s diet for the winter season.
+Get creative with indoor toys and games to keep your cat active on a regular basis.
+You may also need to adjust the amount you feed them, as they won't need as many calories if they’re less active.
+Speak to your vet for advice on adjusting your cat’s diet for the winter season.

 Dry skin on cats